zamazan4ik/awesome-pgo/article/article.md

 ## PGO profile processing

-TODO: write about typical operations with PGO profiles: merge, show summary, compare
 TODO: Write more about `llvm-profdata` tool usage.
 Check the documentation for the tool and find missing parts in it
 TODO: write about GCC tools
 TODO: write about pprof tools
 TODO: write about other compilers and importance of such tools
-TODO: Write about merging instrumentation PGO with sampling PGO profiles: https://reviews.llvm.org/D81981 + https://issuetracker.google.com/issues/259718081#comment18

 Let's talk a bit about operations with PGO profiles.
 In practice, you want to perform at least the following things with profiles:

 * Merge multiple PGO profiles into one.
-Useful when you gather profiles from multiple workloads.
+Useful when you gather profiles from multiple workloads and want to prepare one PGO build to rule all of them.
 * Compare different PGO profiles with each other.
 Useful for understanding how different are execution paths of your application in different workloads or how many differences in PGO profiles are for different application versions.
 * Get some statistics about a PGO profile.
 How many functions/branches are executed, find most commonly used functions, etc.

 Usually, all these operations are done not with compilers but with dedicated tools.
 Each PGO ecosystem brings different tools for that.
 Let's do a quick overview for them.

+### LLVM

 In the LLVM ecosystem, the main tool to work with PGO profiles is [llvm-profdata](https://llvm.org/docs/CommandGuide/llvm-profdata.html).
-It supports all mentioned above scenarios and much-much more - just check the amount of different switches in it!
+It supports all mentioned above scenarios like merging, comparing and showing summary and much-much more - just check the amount of different switches in it!
+It even supports SOTA (State-of-the-Art) scenarios like [merging](https://issuetracker.google.com/issues/259718081#comment18) Sampling and Instrumentation PGO profiles together with a goal to get the best from the both worlds: precision of instrumentation profiles (that can be collected rarely) and lightness of sampling profiles (that can be collected as frequent as we want due to low runtime overhead during the collection process).
+Implementation details for that can be found [here](https://reviews.llvm.org/D81981).

+### GCC

+TODO: write about GCOV format and tools for it

 ### Proprietary tooling

-TODO: write about proprietary tools
+If you use a proprietary compiler with custom PGO implementation without reusing LLVM/GCC infrastructure, highly-likely you will need to use a custom PGO tooling.
+Some examples of such tools:

+* `profmerge`, `proforder` [tools](https://www.intel.com/content/www/us/en/docs/cpp-compiler/developer-guide-reference/2021-10/pgo-tools.html) for Intel Classic Compiler.
+* `pgomgr`, `pgosweep` [tools](https://learn.microsoft.com/en-us/cpp/build/pgomgr?view=msvc-170) for MSVC.
+* `cleanpdf`, `showpdf`, and `mergepdf` [commands](https://www.ibm.com/docs/en/openxl-c-and-cpp-aix/17.1.2?topic=compatibility-profile-guided-optimization-pgo) for the older IBM XL C/C++ compiler (replaced by `ibm-llvm-profdata` tool in the newer IBM Open XL C/C++ compiler that is probably a fork from LLVM's `llvm-profdata`).
+* `eprof` tool for the Elbrus's `LCC` compiler.

+Cannot say much about these tools since I didn't try them in practice.
+In practice, one of the biggest limitation with them is their proprietarity.
+Since current PGO is not widely used nowadays, there is a (small) chance that your PGO scenario will not be covered by existing tools.
+With open-source, you are able to patch the tools according your needs,least check implementation details (since documentation in this area is not great) or even extract some helpful information about the PGO file format (could be the case if you implement your own PGO-related tool).
+You cannot do all these things with propritary stuff - you are tied to the provided by the compiler developers scenarios.
+My recommendation - prefer to use open ecosystems.

 ## PGO support in build systems